For your Trip to the USA!

 Neither a US visa nor an ESTA authorization is a guaranteed entry permit to the USA.
 The US border agent always makes the final decision about your border crossing into the United States.

 Since the automated ESTA process has been in place, USA travelers no longer have to fill out the green paper card called I-94W (Arrival / Departure Record).
-In the past, it was handed out to passengers during the flight or onboard a ship and collected again at the end of the trip.

 An ESTA permit is valid for two years but not longer than the expiration date of the passport for which it was issued.